TylerRenfro/portfolio-2023/_research-artifacts/heuristic-evaluation.md

 # #5 Error Prevention

-Users should not have to wonder whether different words, situations, or actions mean the same thing.
-Follow platform and industry conventions.
+Good error messages are important, but the best designs carefully prevent problems from occurring in the first place.
+Either eliminate error-prone conditions or check for them and present users with a confirmation option before they commit to the action.

 ___

 <div class="not-prose">
-  <p class="uppercase tracking-widest mt-10 mb-5 text-md opacity-75">Findings</p>
+  <p class="uppercase tracking-widest my-5 text-xs md:text-sm opacity-75">Findings</p>
 </div>

 {:.bg-red-100 .text-red-900 .dark:bg-red-500/10 .dark:text-red-300 .py-3 .px-5 .font-medium .mb-5}
 Issue

 The default selected restaurant location does not consider where users are located.
-This is a problem because it’s easy to start the reservation process for a date and time at the wrong locatio
+This is a problem because it’s easy to start the reservation process for a date and time at the wrong location.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-5-img-1.jpg "an image title")